 Bright objects, like Saturn and Jupiter, are bright enough to be seen in colour.
 But galaxies and nebulae are far too dim.
 The colour you can see in the dimmest light is green, so some very bright nebulae such as M42 (the Orion Nebula) may show a slight greenish tint to some observers in good conditions.

 So what about those beautiful photographs you’ve seen?
 The film or CCDs in cameras are very sensitive to light and, more important, are exposed for long periods, often many minutes or hours, allowing enough light to accumulate to detect the colour wavelengths.
-In fact, even most astrophotographs are not actually photographed in colour, in the sense of a single exposure producing a colour image like in your snapshot camera.
+In fact, even most astrophotographs are not actually photographed in colour, in the sense of a single exposure producing a colour image like in your cellphone camera.
 Instead, multiple black and white exposures are made through different coloured filters, and the results are then combined in a computer to produce the coloured image you see published.

 Typical amateur astrophotographs involve many hours of exposure time, often over several nights, and many hours of computer processing.
 Publication-quality photos like the spectacular Hubble image of M101 at the top of this page, or M42 to the right, may have involved months or years of data acquisition and computer processing.

 Summary: There is nothing wrong with your equipment.
 Visual astronomy is done in black and white.
 Don’t let this spoil your enjoyment — looking for these objects, finding them, and observing their structure is a wonderful pass time, even without the colour.